francinetanzx/self-development/aws-saa/networking-1.md

 ## Public Subnets
 - IGW for communication between resources within VPC and the internet
 - Route table with a route to the IGW for 0.0.0.0/0 destination
-- Addresses accessible via the Internet (Public IP Addresses)
+- Addresses accessible via the Internet (Public IP addresses)

 ## Internet Gateways (IGW)
 - Poses no availability risks and bandwidth constraints